flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-11-28-qq/index.md

 cards:
   - order: 0
     body: >-
-      > ‘Despite the headwinds facing the housing market going into 2019, we expect U.S. house prices to generally achieve a soft landing.’
+      > "Despite the headwinds facing the housing market going into 2019, we expect U.S. house prices to generally achieve a soft landing."

       Goldman Sachs on why, even in the face of higher mortgage rates, unfavorable recent tax policy changes, it sees a slowdown - not a crisis